 We wish to work together as a unit but also encourage you to work with us to strive to have the campus develop its unique culture through attracting a diverse student population, and reaching out more to the community.
-We would enjoy your response and welcome any positive steps we can take together.
+The Committee welcomes any ideas or other options you may wish to bring forward.
+We would like to meet with you in person or through zoom to discuss your and our ideas.